Ad Space — Top Banner

 Where:

-• θ = Angle between the magnetic field vector B and the surface normal
+• θ (theta) = angle between the magnetic field direction and the normal to the surface

 Ad Space — Bottom Banner